Estimating the mass-to-distance ratio for a set of megamaser AGN black holes by employing a general relativistic method: General relativistic model

-} In this relation, ${z}_{cosm}$ is the cosmological redshift, ${z_{boost}}$ is the frequency shift generated by a special relativistic boost that depends on the peculiar velocity $v_p$ characterizing the radial motion of the galaxy \citep{RindlerSR1989} and $\beta=v_p/c$.
-We define the peculiar velocity in terms of the peculiar redshift as $v_p=c~z_p$.
-Besides, the Schwarzschild frequency shift consists of the kinematic redshift/blueshift and the gravitational redshift as {
+In this relation, ${z}_{cosm}$ is the cosmological redshift, ${z_{boost}}$ is the frequency shift generated by a special relativistic boost that depends on the peculiar velocity $v_p$ characterizing the radial motion of the galaxy (Rindler \cite{RindlerSR1989}), and $\beta=v_p/c$.
+We defined the peculiar velocity in terms of the peculiar redshift as $v_p=c~z_p$.
+Besides, in Eq. (\ref{redshi_tot}) the Schwarzschild frequency shift, $z_{Schw_{1,2}}$, consists of the kinematic redshift and blueshift and the gravitational redshift as